This guide shows how to use Pacman package manager on Arch Linux to manage the software by installing, removing, and updating packages.

 - Installing a Local Package

 - Find All Files Owned by a Package

 - Find the Package Owner of the File

 - Download a Package

 Refresh Package Lists

-Like in all Linux operating systems, we must update the package lists before installing any packages or updating the system.
+So, to update the package lists before installing any packages or updating the system, perform the following:

 sudo pacman -Sy